 - Citi Double Cash Card (2X)

 A few other cards offer bonuses on select streaming services.
 Unfortunately, they won’t play ball and don’t include MLB.TV.
 A couple examples are the Wells Fargo Propel American Express and U.S. Bank Cash+ cards.
 You’ll simply earn their standard 1X.

 Make sure to initiate your MLB.TV purchase through Rakuten.
 Then search for “MLB Shop.”
 You might get 1% back on your subscription.
 I say “might” because Rakuten states:

 You also can check out free previews of MLB.TV, then subscribe to monthly or yearly games or get a single-team subscription.
 You’ll enjoy watching out-of-market regular-season games live, in high-definition, from the comfort of your own home.
 Get promo codes for deals on MLB.TV televised games by going through Rakuten first, then to MLB.com.

 Worst case scenario: you waste a few seconds trying to earn some cash back that doesn’t materialize.

 MLB.TV is a great way for baseball lovers who frequently travel or live far away from their favorite teams.

-The Platinum Card from American Express or American Express Blue Cash Preferred Card are the best available options to save on a subscription.
+The American Express Blue Cash Preferred Card is the best available option to save on a subscription.
 Amex (as far as my research indicated) is the only card issuer who considers MLB.TV a select streaming service.